jcorrean/professional.github.io/content/authors/admin/_index.md

 ## About Me

-Juan C. Correa is a university professor, interdisciplinary researcher, and consultant in data science and applications of artificial intelligence.
+University professor, interdisciplinary researcher, and consultant in data science and applications of artificial intelligence.